Hon. James Charles Pitt

 1761-80.
 He was born on 24 April 1761, the third son and youngest child of William Pitt, the 1st Earl of Chatham, and his wife, Hester Grenville.
 His elder brothers were General Hon.
 John Pitt, the 2nd Earl of Chatham, and William Pitt, the future prime minister.

 Pitt allegedly fathered an illegitimate daughter with a slave girl on Antigua.
-He was described as possessing a lively disposition, which certainly could not be said of his brother William.
+He was described as possessing a lively disposition.